 Personal tokens, explicit grants

-MCP access requires a personal API token (the user generates one from their preferences) plus an explicit MCP access type grant (admin gate).
+Alongside OAuth, a user can generate a personal API token from their preferences.
+Either path requires an explicit MCP access type grant (admin gate).
 No way to bypass.

 Role-filtered tool visibility